Get A Quote

 5. APA signing: Once both parties agree on the pricing methodology and terms, the APA is executed as a legally binding agreement.

-6. Annual compliance reporting: For each year the APA remains in effect, the taxpayer must file an Annual Compliance Report (ACR) under Form 3CEF, documenting adherence to the agreed methodology.
+6. Annual compliance reporting: For each year the APA remains in effect, the taxpayer must file an Annual Compliance Report in Form 52 under Rule 113, due within 30 days of the income tax return due date or 90 days of the agreement being signed, whichever is later.

 APA Programme in India: Current Status

 The Indian APA programme has expanded significantly in recent years, reflecting growing demand for transfer pricing certainty among multinational groups.
-CBDT signed a record 125 APAs in FY 2023-24 comprising 86 Unilateral APAs (UAPAs) and 39 Bilateral APAs (BAPAs) a 31% increase over the 95 APAs concluded in FY 2022-23 and the highest annual total since the programme’s inception.
+CBDT signed a record 219 APAs in FY 2025-26, comprising 84 Bilateral APAs, itself a record, up from 65 in FY 2024-25, bringing the cumulative total since the programme’s inception past the 1,000 mark to 1,034 APAs (750 Unilateral, 284 Bilateral).
+This year also marked India’s first-ever bilateral APAs with France, Ireland, Indonesia, and Sweden.

 How MBG Supports Your APA Engagement

-MBG’s Transfer Pricing team advises multinational groups across the full APA lifecycle from pre-filing strategy and transaction scoping through CBDT negotiations, agreement execution, and annual compliance reporting.
+MBG’s Transfer Pricing team advises multinational groups across the full APA lifecycle, from pre-filing strategy and transaction scoping through CBDT negotiations, agreement execution, and annual compliance reporting under the new Form 52 requirements.
 Our practitioners have managed both unilateral and bilateral APA engagements across technology, manufacturing, pharmaceuticals, and financial services.

-We help clients determine the appropriate APA type and pricing methodology, prepare the Form 3CED application package, manage correspondence and negotiation with CBDT, and coordinate with foreign competent authorities for bilateral cases.
-For groups already in dispute, we also evaluate whether a rollback APA can resolve prior-year positions under Section 92CD.
+We help clients determine the appropriate APA type and pricing methodology, prepare the Form 51 application package, manage correspondence and negotiation with CBDT, and coordinate with foreign competent authorities for bilateral cases.
+For groups already in dispute, we also evaluate whether a rollback request within Form 51 can resolve prior-year positions or whether dispute resolution routes are more appropriate for positions already under audit.

 What can we help you achieve?